-Operating cash flow is not a GAAP measure.
 Operating cash flow is the primary measure used by our chief operating decision maker to evaluate segment operating performance.
 Operating cash flow is also a key factor that is used by our internal decision makers to (i) determine how to allocate resources to segments and (ii) evaluate the effectiveness of our management for purposes of annual and other incentive compensation plans.
-As we use the term, operating cash flow is defined as revenue less operating and selling, general and administrative expenses (excluding stock-based compensation, depreciation and amortization, provisions for litigation, and impairment, restructuring and other operating charges or credits).
-Other operating charges or credits include (i) gains and losses on the disposition of long-lived assets, (ii) direct acquisition costs, such as third-party due diligence, legal and advisory costs, and (iii) other acquisition-related items, such as gains and losses on the settlement of contingent consideration.
-Our internal decision makers believe operating performance that is unaffected by our capital structure and allows management to (i) readily view operating trends, (ii) perform analytical comparisons and benchmarking between segments and (iii) identify strategies to improve operating performance of other companies in the same or similar industries, although our measure may not be directly comparable to similar measures used by other public companies.
-Operating cash flow should be viewed as a measure of operating performance that is a supplement to, and not a substitute for, operating income, net earnings (loss), cash flow from operating activities and other operating cash flow to our operating cash flow should be viewed as a measure of operating performance that is a supplement to, and not a substitute for, operating cash flow to our operating income is presented below.
+As we use the term, operating cash flow is defined as revenue less operating and selling, general and administrative expenses (excluding stock-based compensation, depreciation and amortization, provisions for litigation and impairment, restructuring and other operating items).
+Other operating items include (i) gains and losses on the disposition of long-lived assets, (ii) direct acquisition costs, such as third-party due diligence, legal and advisory costs, and (iii) other acquisitionrelated items, such as gains and losses on the settlement of contingent consideration.
+Our internal decision makers believe operating cash flow is a meaningful measure and is superior to available GAAP measures because it represents a transparent view of our recurring operating performance that is unaffected by our capital structure and allows management to (i) readily view operating trends, (ii) perform analytical comparisons and benchmarking between segments and (iii) identify strategies to improve operating performance in the different countries in which we operate.
+We believe our operating cash flow measure is useful to investors because it is one of the bases for comparing our performance with the performance of other companies in the same or similar industries, although our measure may not be directly comparable to similar measures used by other public companies.
+Operating cash flow should be viewed as a measure of operating performance that is a supplement to, and not a substitute for, operating income, net earnings (loss), cash flow from operating activities and other GAAP measures of income or cash flows.
+A reconciliation of total segment operating cash flow to our operating income is presented below.

-Three months ended March 31, 2012 2011 in millions Total segment operating cash flow from continuing operations \$ 1,195.6 \$ 1,061.9 Stock-based compensation expense (27.7) (33.9) Depreciation and amortization (670.7) (589.0) Impairment, restructuring and other operating charges, net (2.9) (6.1) Operating income \$ 494.3 \$ 432.9
+Three months ended June 30, Six months ended June 30, 2012 2011 2012 2011 in millio s Total segment operating cash flow from continuing operations \$ \$ 1,194.9 \$ 1,157.6 \$ 2,390.5 \$ 2,219.5 Stock-based compensation expense (35.6) (38.9) (63.3) (72.8) Depreciation and amortization (668.7) (620.0) (1,339.4) (1,209.0) Impairment, restructuring and other operating items, net (11.6) (4.5) (14.5) (10.6) Operating income \$ 479.0 \$ 494.2 \$ 973.3 \$ 927.1

-Free Cash Flow and Adjusted Free Cash Flow Definitions and Reconciliations^()
+Free Cash Flow and Adjusted Free Cash Flow Definitions and Reconciliations()

-We define FCF as net cash provided by our operating activities, plus (i) excess tax benefits related to the exercise of stock incentive awards and (ii) cash payments for direct acquisition costs, less (a) capital expenditures, as reported in our consolidated cash flow statements, (b) principal payments on vendor financing obligations and (c) principal payments on capital leases (exclusive of our network lease in Belgium and our duct leases in Germany), with each item excluding any cash provided or used by our discontinued operations.
-We also present Adjusted FCF which adjusts FCF for the incremental FCF deficit associated with the VTR Wireless mobile initiative and, during the 2011 period, payments associated with Old Unitymedia's pre-acquisition capital structure.
-These adjustments are consistent with how we set our 2012 Adjusted FCF guidance targets.
-FCF and Adjusted FCF are not GAAP measures of liquidity.
+We define free cash flow as net cash provided by our operating activities, plus (i) excess tax benefits related to the exercise of stock incentive awards and (ii) cash payments for direct acquisition costs, less (a) capital expenditures, as reported in our consolidated cash flow statements, (b) principal payments on vendor financing obligations and (c) principal payments on capital leases (exclusive of our network lease in Belgium and our duct leases in Germany), with each item excluding any cash provided or used by our discontinued operations.